mingus-sessions/nsmls/README.md

 No support for pip related problems, unless the problem is in the setup files.

-Please sent a patch if you think a NSM client should be added to the nsm_clients list.
+Please sent a patch if you think a NSM client should be added to the nsm_clients list in src/config/config.def.py.

 The nsm_star_clients list in src/config/config.def.py is short for a reason.
 Missing NSM keys in desktop files should be fixed by upstream developers, in meantime users should edit their custom config.def.py file.